 Flood Advisory from SUN 5:42 PM MST until SUN 8:45 PM MST

-Flood Advisory from SUN 5:42 PM MST until SUN 8:45 PM MSTNew

 Issued by National Weather Service – Tucson, AZ